openpaas-ng/coniks-go/README.md

 coniksclient -e -t "path to eth.toml"
 ```

-Then we add a REPL command for the CONIKS client.
+Then we can perform audit for a specific epoch by using a REPL command

 ```bash
 audit $epoch
 ```

 where we can replace $epoch with the corresponding epoch number.
-The client then download and extract
+The client then download and extract the published **STR** via Geth.

 ### 3. Test Net